0xvashishth/CalcHub/Calculators/Weight_Calculator/Readme.md

 ## Weight Calculator

-<p>This calculator will calculate body weights.This wight will convert into pounds,kilograms,ounces,stones.</p>
+<p>This calculator will calculate body weights.This weight will convert into pounds,kilograms,ounces,stones.</p>

 <h2>Tech Stack</h2>
 <ul>